confluentinc/mongodb-cflt-genai-quickstart/ACCOUNTS_README.md

 If you’re new to MongoDB Atlas, the [Create an Atlas Account](https://www.mongodb.com/docs/atlas/tutorial/create-atlas-account/) guide provides an overview of account setup options.
 To register directly, use this [registration link](https://www.mongodb.com/cloud/atlas/register/).

-For this demo, you’ll also need to [Deploy a Free Cluster](https://www.mongodb.com/docs/atlas/tutorial/deploy-free-tier-cluster/#deploy-a-free-cluster).
+For this quickstart, you’ll also need to [Deploy a Free Cluster](https://www.mongodb.com/docs/atlas/tutorial/deploy-free-tier-cluster/#deploy-a-free-cluster).

 To learn more, you can explore the [Get Started](https://www.mongodb.com/docs/atlas/getting-started/#get-started-with-atlas) documentation.